iamdevonbutler/brahma/Readme.md

 Demonstrate the `config` -> `status` -> `resources` pattern.
 - write config. run status. will tell u what shit ur missing. write resources. test. itterate. deploy. itterate.

+## breaking from convention
+- no dev dependencies - intented to make remote builds faster. we are not doing remote builds.
+- one of the things we do w/ microservices is create github repos for each service and sometimes set up hooks to deploy to webservers. lets find a way to not do this w/o tradeoffs...setting up these private github repos is a bit of work,
+- ci server - the server has a tests endpoint that runs our tests in a forked process, and communicates the results. why use another server - its just not as consistent worse?
+- process.env uses jsmoves and can be any jsmoves type.
+- main.js > index.js
+- say something about exporting objects from files w/ a name property and a main property.

 ## Technologies
 - i think a list of all the technologies is important for people to get an understanding of what they are dealing w/.
 - @todo @end.